Militant atheism gets a bad wrap.

 So I've thought of a few suggestions on rules of etiquette when it comes to expressing non-belief publicly.
 Although this is a "Gentleman's" guide I do not intend this to be from a male's perspective only.
 These suggestions are gender-neutral (I just liked the way Gentleman's Guide sounded).

 1. When a theist publicly expresses their religious beliefs to you, their beliefs immediately become fare-game for criticism and ridicule.
-The moment beliefs are forced onto you, the atheist has every right to put those religious beliefs down, even if it is harsh.
+The moment beliefs are forced onto you [or you are forced to acknowledge them]*, the atheist has every right to put those religious beliefs down, even if it is harsh.
 However, chose your reaction wisely.
 In professional environments it may not be wise to let the anti-theist in you out unrestrained.
 Start with a more casual approach and match the theist's demeanor.
 If he/she is being loud, rude and obnoxious about their faith, be loud, rude and obnoxious back.
 Depending on the environment however, you may want to restrain yourself.

 3. With strangers or acquaintances initiating conversations about religion/faith/atheism is fine but it should be done so from a very cautious and friendly manner.
 Then depending on how far that person is willing to go with the conversation should determine your tone.
 It is rude to come at strangers with an openly hostile, anti-theist attitude.
 Leave that for the religious fanatics and rise above such pathetic tactics.